 A permanent dental hygiene license authorizes the holder to practice dental hygiene in the state of Iowa.
 Complete Board rules on eligibility requirements can be found in IAC 650--Chapter 11, which you can access here.

 A dental hygienist who is a graduate of an ADA-accredited dental hygiene school and who has completed the CRDTS within the last five (5) years, or has completed the WREB examination within the five (5) years prior to September 1, 2011, is eligible to apply for a dental hygiene license in Iowa on the basis of examination.
-A hygienist who has completed a different licensing examination or took an examination more than five years ago may be eligible to apply for a hygiene license on the basis of credentials.
+A hygienist who has completed a different licensing examination administered by a regional or national testing service, or took an examination more than five years ago may be eligible to apply for a hygiene license on the basis of credentials.
 Please refer to Iowa Administrative Code 650--Chapter 11 for specific requirements.